-1,000,000,000,000,000 watts) and concentrated intensities of up to 10^24 W/cm^2, we can offer our users a unique source of radiation and beams of accelerated particles.
+1,000,000,000,000,000 watts) and concentrated intensities of up to 1024 W/cm2, we can offer our users a unique source of radiation and beams of accelerated particles.
 The so called beamlines will enable ground-breaking research in the area of physics and science dealing with materials, but also in biomedicine and laboratory astrophysics and many other fields.
-The ELI Beamlines is part of the Institute of Physics of the Czech Academy of Sciences, and it was open in 2015.
+ELI Beamlines is a part of the Institute of Physics of the Czech Academy of Sciences, and it was open in 2015.

 The Institute of Physics of the Czech Academy of Sciences is a holder of the HR Excellence in Research Award.
-It is awarded by the European Commission to institutions which put significant effort into improving their HR strategy and ensuring professional and ethical working conditions.
+It is awarded by the European Commission to institutions which put significant effort into improving their human resources strategy and ensuring professional and ethical working conditions.

-The HIFI (High Field Initiative) project works at the ELI-BL.
+The HIFI (High Field Initiative) project has recently begun its work at ELI Beamlines.
 The HIFI project is established to be the leading project in the high field science.
 In contrast to other approaches we are emphasizing the synergy between the theory and experiments and building a strong theoretical group to develop new ideas for experiments.
 In parallel we are building a computing centre aimed at conducting computer simulations.
 The project will advance our knowledge of laser accelerated electrons and ions as well as high energy photon generation in novel regimes when radiation friction and quantum electrodynamics processes, such as electron-positron pair creation and vacuum polarization, become significant.
+To explore this regime experimentally an upgrade of the existing at ELI-BL infrastructure around the 10 PW laser beam will be done within the HIFI project

-The ERT (Excellence Research Team) recruits a scientist for developing theory and computer simulations, who will work with Prof. S. V. Bulanov*)
+The ERT (Excellence Research Team) recruits scientists for developing theory, computer simulations, and for preparing and developing of experiments on high power laser facilities, who will work with Prof. S. V. Bulanov*)

 and ELI-BL staff on the following activities: